bgarvit01/echoserver/docs/index.md

 ## About the Project

-Echo Server is a comprehensive HTTP testing tool built in Python, providing enterprise-grade deployment options including Docker, Kubernetes, and Helm support.
+Echo Server is a comprehensive HTTP testing tool built in Python, providing enterprise-grade deployment options including Docker and Kubernetes support.

 ### Contributing